Musasizi46MG/PROJECT-WORK-FOR-LAB-SETUP-WEEK-1-FOR-CYBERSECURITY/README.md

 The project emphasizes hands-on learning and proper documentation of the setup process.
 By completing the laboratory setup, the learner will have a suitable environment for carrying out cybersecurity experiments while developing practical technical skills.
 ## 🥅Objective
+The main objective of this project is to establish a functional cybersecurity laboratory for practical learning and security exercises.
+-- Installing VirtualBox
+-- Install KaliLinux in Virtual Machine
+-- Configuringing Network Connectivity in the Kali VirtualBox Machine -- Creating NAT Network for the **Lab**
+-- Verifying DNS Server